sevendaystoglory/training-massive-FMs/training-InternVideo2.md

 After stage 1, quite a strong video encoder is trained.
 However, this is still not a multi-model model yet.
 We need to encode text, speech and audio somehow.
 Not only that, we also need to ensure that these learned representations across modalities are aligned!
 What this means is that a video and its caption should be encoded quite closely using a good pre-trained InternVideo2.

 2. **Stage2: Aligning Video to Audio-Speech-Text.** How we do this is done is that there already are good text/audio/speech encoders.
 We take the the BERT-L (19 encoder layers and 5 cross-attn decoder layers) for text and speech encoding.
 The audio encoder is initialized with BEATs.
 Good!
 What remains now is to align these cross-modal representations.
 This is done in 3 ways: A. using a contrastive loss to learn similar M-text embeddings, where $M\in\{video, audio, speech\}$.
 Call this $L_{CON}$; B. computing a loss $L_{MAT}$ which captures the likelihood of matching a given video $V$ with a caption $T$; C. Up until now the encoder layers of BERT-L were trained.
 We now unleash the cross-attn decoder of BERT.
 Given a video, and some of its caption, we train the BERT-L to complete the caption.
 This is autoregressive LM task.
 I don't know why they've called it masked language modelling 🤷.
 With this the final piece of loss is $L_{MLM}$.
-Henceforth, stage 2 loss is
+Henceforth, stage 2 loss is:

 $$
 L = L_{CON} + L_{MAT} + L_{MLM}; \quad where